Illinois Car Donation Information

 - Fill out and submit the easy online form with information about you and your vehicle

-- Expect a donation receipt from the charity for tax deduction purposes
+- Receive a donation receipt for tax deduction purposes

 No need to worry about the time and cost of selling your unwanted vehicle when a car donation can help a person in need as well as benefit you with a possible tax deduction.
 You can donate a car in Chicago, Aurora, Rockford, Joliet, Naperville, Springfield, Peoria, Elgin, Waukegan, Cicero, other surrounding communities or anywhere in the state of Illinois.